eMetaboHUB/Forum-DiseasesChem/README.md

 ```bash
 docker exec -it forum_scripts bash
 ```
-You can then navigate in the container (like in a classic docker) to modify configuration files, make tests on scripts, check directory mount directories, etc ...
+You can then navigate in the container (like in a classic docker) to modify configuration files, make tests on scripts, check mount directories, etc ...

 Finally, all commands can be launch in a detach mode from the host, like :
 ```bash